-Just the other day, I found myself struggling with these questions.
+I have found myself struggling with these questions, too.

-My daughter lives in Los Angeles where the wildfires this year have been particularly devastating—ravaging the landscape, towns, and homes of California, Washington and Oregon.
-The fires have been so widespread, they seem impossible for firefighters to put out.
+My daughter lived in Los Angeles where wildfires are particularly devastating.
+One summer, I watched on the news as they ravaged the landscape, towns, and homes of California, Washington, and Oregon.
+The fires were so widespread that they seem impossible for firefighters to put out.

 Power in Passionate Prayer